trussworks/Engineering-Playbook/infrasec/aws/naming.md

 * lambda-rds-snapshot-cleaner-app-experimental-policy
 * ecs-task-role-app-client-tls-experimental-policy

+#### IAM users

+When you create a new user, you should follow a first initial last name format (firstinitialLastName), e.g.

+* eeady for Elizabeth Eady
+* rkilberg for Rebecca Kilberg

 ## Unique per region

 Where the name is scoped by the resource type and the region, e.g. lambda functions, then it is enough to give a meaningful name and qualify by environment.
 If the purpose is common, e.g. rds-log-cleaner, it may need an application.